Liquidations: DeFi on a Knife-edge: Analysis

 \subsection{The \coin{COMP} Governance Token}

-The sudden jumps seen in Figures~\ref{fig:borrowers-suppliers-over-time} and \ref{fig:borrow-supply-over-time} can be explained by the launch of Compound's governance token, \coin{COMP}, on June~15,~2020.
+The sudden jumps exhibited in Figures~\ref{fig:borrowers-suppliers-over-time} and~\ref{fig:borrow-supply-over-time} can be explained by the launch of Compound's governance token, \coin{COMP}, on June~15,~2020.
 The \coin{COMP} governance token allows holders to participate in voting, create proposals, as well as delegate voting rights.
-In order to empower Compound stakeholders, new \coin{COMP} is minted every block and distributed amongst borrowers and suppliers in each market.
+In order to empower Compound stakeholders, new \coin{COMP} is minted every block and distributed among borrowers and suppliers in each market.

 Initially, \coin{COMP} was allocated proportionally to the accrued interest per market.
 However, the \coin{COMP} distribution model was modified via a governance vote on July~2,~2020, such that the borrowing interest rate was removed as a weighting mechanism in favor of distributing \coin{COMP} per market on a borrowing demand basis, i.e.\ per USD borrowed.
 The distributed \coin{COMP} per market is shared equally between a market's borrowers and suppliers, who receive \coin{COMP} proportionally to their borrowed and supplied amounts, respectively.
-Hence, a Compound user is incentivized to increase his borrow position as long as the borrowing cost does not exceed the value of his \coin{COMP} earnings, which presumably explains why the total borrows surpass the total amount locked after the \coin{COMP} launch, as seen in \autoref{fig:borrow-supply-over-time}.
+Hence, a Compound user is incentivized to increase his borrow position as long as the borrowing cost does not exceed the value of his \coin{COMP} earnings.
+This presumably explains the drop in the degree of collateralization, as the total amount locked is seen surpassed by the total borrows after the \coin{COMP} launch (\autoref{fig:borrow-supply-over-time}), leading to elevated liquidation risk of borrow positions.